Dalhousie Adventure Camp is specially planned to project the young students into the less explored field of trekking and adventure.

 Many a times, Government of Himachal Pradesh organizes cultural dance performances for tourists to introduce the tribal Himalayan culture.
 Comparatively, Khajjiar is more crowded and hence less preferred by the nature lovers but more by photographers and selfie maniacs!

 The proposed itinerary for this camps will remain same and is expected as under…

-Day 2: Arrival at Pathankot, departure for Dalhousie by bus, arrival at hotel
+Day 2: Arrival at Pathankot, Departure for Dalhousie by bus, Night at Naghui Camp